ChrisRRR1997/crdmodpack/README.md

 > ChrisRolltDasModpack 2021 - 2023 ChrisRolltDasR
 > Minecraft is Copyright by Mojang AB and Microsoft.
-> All Mods belong to Respektive Owners!
+> All Mods belong to Respektive Mod Creators.